 Laboratory of Radioecology

-LASKO Tamara, researcher
+LASKO Tamara, senior researcher

 LEFERD Galina, researcher